qucontrol/krotov/README.rst

 numerically describing quantum systems, and already includes basic versions of some of the other popular algorithms in quantum control, the gradient-based GRAPE and the gradient-free CRAB.
-The availability of the `Jupyter notebook`_ system provides an ideal platform for demonstrating the use of the method.
+The availability of the `Jupyter notebook`_ framework provides an ideal platform for showing the use of the method.

-The Krotov package is targeted both towards students wishing to enter the field of quantum control, and researchers in the field.
-By providing a rich set of examples of how the package can be used to reproduce the solutions of control problems from recent publications, we enable users of our package to explore how to formulate typical control problems, and how to use Krotov's method to solve them.
+The Krotov package targets both students wishing to enter the field of quantum control, and researchers in the field.
+By providing a comprehensive set of examples, we enable users of our package to explore the formulation of typical control problems, and to understand how Krotov's method can solve them.
+These examples are inspired by recent publications, and thus show the use of the method at the cutting edge of research.
+Optimal control is also increasingly important in the design of experiments, and we hope that the availability of an easy to use implementation of Krotov's will facilitate this further.

-The choice of Python implies that for large-scale control problems, performance may become a significant issue.
+The use of Python implies that for large-scale control problems, performance may become a significant issue.
 In this case, it may be necessary to implement Krotov's method in a more efficient (compiled) language.
-While the method as such is relatively straightforward, there are some subtleties involved, which are explained both in the package documentation and in the source code.
-Thus, the Krotov package serves as a reference implementation, leveraging Python's reputation as "executable pseudocode", and as a foundation against which to test.
+While the method as such is relatively straightforward, there are some subtleties involved.
+Our implementation puts an emphasis on clarity, and the documentation provides detailed explanations of all necessary concepts.
+Thus, the Krotov package can serve as a reference implementation, leveraging Python's reputation as "executable pseudocode", and as a foundation against which to test other implementations.

 .. _Glaser et al. Eur.
 Phys.
 J. D 69, 279 (2015): https://link.springer.com/article/10.1140%2Fepjd%2Fe2015-60464-1
+.. _European Quantum Flagship program: https://qt.eu/about/
+.. _National Quantum Initiative Act: https://www.forbes.com/sites/alexknapp/2018/12/20/congress-just-passed-a-bill-to-accelerate-quantum-computing-heres-what-it-does/#20b5d2c22ef8

 Prerequisites